randy3k/R-Box/README.md

 ### Autocompletions and status bar hints

 Auto completions and status bar hints only support limited number of packages.
 R-Box will search for `library` or `require` statements in order to load the corresponding package support files.
 The support files are under the `packages` directory.
-If your favorite packages are not listed there, you can generate the corresponding files by running `Rscript packages.R <package name>`.
-It would create json files under `packages` directory.
+If your favorite packages are not listed there, you can generate the corresponding files by running `packages.R` in the following steps.

+1. `Preference: Browse Packages` and create the directory `.../Packages/Users/R-Box/` if it doesn't exist
+2. Copy the file `packages.R` to `R-Box`
+3. Run `Rscript packages.R <package name>`

-You could submit a pull request for the package support files.
-Alternatively, you could place the json files under your user directory `.../Users/R-Box/packages/`.
+This will create a json file under `packages` directory.
+You could also submit a pull request for the package support files.

+### Customize syntax highlight packages

+In default, only functions from the default libraries are highlighted.
+To add syntax highlight for different packages, do the followings.

+1. `Preference: Browse Packages` and create the directory `.../Packages/Users/R-Box/` if it doesn't exist
+2. Copy the file `syntax.R` to `R-Box`
+3. Edit the `packages` variables in `syntax.R`
+4. Run `Rscript syntax.R`

+This will create a syntax file `R Functions.tmlanguage` under `syntax` directory.
+Sublime will load the file automatically.

 ### FAQ